btsixer/FEND/README.md

 Dependencies
 babel, babel loader, css loader, file loader, html loader, html webpack plugin, node sass, sass loader, style loader, webpack, webpack cli, and webpack dev server

+Usage
+There is no error handling for date mismatches like selecting a date in the past or the start / finish dates being out of order.
+The expectation is that the user will select the dates in the proper order and in the future.
+The user should also select a start date within 16 days of today or the application will not run appropriately.
+For the purposes of this Capstone, all testing should be within the 16 day interval in the future.